An Optimal and Robust Nonconforming Finite Element Method for the Strain Gradient Elasticity: Nonconforming finite elements and interpolation operators

 \subsection{Interpolation operators}

-For the locking-free analysis, we need to define some interpolations.
+For the locking-free analysis, we need to define some interpolation operators.
 We first introduce the quadratic Brezzi-Douglas-Marini (BDM) element \cite{MR4458899,ChenChenHuangWei2024,BrezziDouglasMarini1986,BrezziDouglasDuranFortin1987,nedelec1986new}.
 The quadratic BDM element takes $\mathbb{P}_{2}(T;\mathbb{R}^{d})$ as the shape function space, and the DoFs are chosen as

 Let $I_T^{\rm BDM}:H^1(T;\mathbb{R}^{d})\rightarrow\mathbb{P}_{2}(T;\mathbb{R}^{d})$ be the nodal interpolation operator based on DoFs (\ref{BDM-dof1})-(\ref{BDM-dof2}).
 It holds \cite{MR3097958}